Layout of Forbidden City - Outer Court and Inner Court in Perfect Axisymmetry

 Strict Axially Symmetry Layout

 Palaces in Forbidden City are strictly symmetrical along a north-south central axis.
-This central axis is also the axis of old Beijing city.
+This central axis is also the axis of the old Beijing city.
 Main palaces were exactly constructed on the axis, including the Hall of Supreme Harmony, the Hall of Central Harmony, and the Hall of Preserved Harmony in the outer court, as well as the Palace of Heavenly Purity, the Hall of Celestial and Terrestrial Union, the Palace of Earthly Tranquility and the Imperial Garden in the inner court, from south to north.

 Outer Court in the South and Inner Court in the North